-- 3.9 Recognize functions of the Declaration of Independence and the Constitution of the United States. - a.
+- 3.10 Recognize functions of the Declaration of Independence and the Constitution of the United States. - a.
 Describe the process by which a bill becomes law. - b.
 Describe the responsibilities of the three branches of government. - c.
-Explain the relationship between the federal government and state government. - d.
+Explain the relationship between the federal government and state government.

+- d.
 Compare and contrast representative democracy (republic) and monarchy. - e.
-Explain how our founding documents protect individuals' rights to life, liberty, and the pursuit of happiness. - 3.10 Identify and describe basic principles of the Declaration of Independence and the Constitution of the United States. - 3.11 Explain the significance of the Emancipation Proclamation and the Thirteenth Amendment. - 3.12 Describe civic virtues: voting, running for office, serving on committees, and volunteering. - 3.13 Describe how and why people become citizens of the United States.
+Explain how our founding documents protect individuals' rights to life, liberty, and the pursuit of happiness. - 3.11 Identify and describe basic principles of the Declaration of Independence and the Constitution of the United States. - 3.12 Explain the significance of the Emancipation Proclamation and the Thirteenth Amendment. - 3.13 Describe civic virtues: voting, running for office, serving on committees, and volunteering. - 3.14 Describe how and why people become citizens of the United States.

-- 3.14 Describe the United States in economic terms: producers and consumers, supply and demand, and imports and exports. - a.
-Explain how the interaction between producers and consumers in a free market satisfies economic wants and needs. - b.
-Explain the relationship between supply and demand. - c.
-Differentiate between imports and exports. - d.
-Explain why and how people specialize in the production of goods and services. - 3.15 Identify how people use natural (renewable and non-renewable), human, and capital resources to provide goods and services. - 3.16 Describe the relationship between scarcity and opportunity cost in economic decision making. - 3.17 Describe the importance of personal financial decision making such as budgeting and saving.
+- 3.15 Describe the United States in economic terms: free enterprise, private property, producers and consumers, profit and loss, supply and demand, and imports and exports. - a.
+Explain why free enterprise and private property are important concepts and how they are beneficial to individuals and to the United States. - b.
+Explain how the interaction between producers and consumers in a free market satisfies economic wants and needs. - c.
+Explain how supply and demand can affect the prices of goods and services. - d.
+Differentiate between imports and exports. - e.
+Explain why and how people specialize in the production of goods and services. - 3.16 Identify how people use natural (renewable and non-renewable), human, and capital resources to provide goods and services. - 3.17 Describe the relationship between scarcity and opportunity cost in economic decision-making. - 3.18 Describe the importance of personal financial decision-making such as budgeting and saving.

-- 3.18 Create and use maps and models with a key, scale, and compass with intermediate directions. - 3.19 Describe the geographic features of places in the United States. - 3.20 Interpret geographic features of the United States using a variety of tools such as different types of maps and photos. - 3.21 Identify and locate the four hemispheres, equator, and prime meridian. - 3.22 Locate and describe the seven continents and five oceans. - 3.23 Describe the relative location of the United States. - 3.24 Describe why and how people in the United States have modified their environment in the past and present. - 3.25 Compare and contrast basic land use and economic activities in urban, suburban, and rural environments. - 3.26 Describe the importance of conservation and preservation. - 3.27 Describe how the regions of the United States vary culturally and economically.
+- 3.19 Create and use maps and models with a key, scale, and compass with intermediate directions. - 3.20 Describe the geographic features of places in the United States. - 3.21 Interpret geographic features of the United States using a variety of tools such as different types of maps and photos. - 3.22 Identify and locate the four hemispheres, equator, and prime meridian. - 3.23 Locate and describe the seven continents and five oceans. - 3.24 Describe the relative location of the United States. - 3.25 Describe why and how people in the United States have modified their environment. - 3.26 Compare and contrast basic land use and economic activities in urban, suburban, and rural environments. - 3.27 Describe the importance of conservation and preservation. - 3.28 Describe how the regions of the United States vary culturally and economically.

-The Ancient World
+GRADE 4 The Ancient World

-After building knowledge about their community, parish, state, and nation in grades K-3, students are ready to expand their historical horizons and begin an exploration of the ancient and classical world.
-In grade 4, students are introduced to the story of human civilization and will examine key characteristics of society, government, and culture in ancient Mesopotamia, Israel, Northern Africa, India, Greece, Rome, China, and the Americas.
+After building knowledge in grades K-3 about their community, parish, state, and nation, students are ready to expand their historical horizons and begin an exploration of the ancient and classical world.
+In grade 4, students are introduced to the story of human civilization and will examine key characteristics of society, government, and culture in the ancient Near East, Northern Africa, India, Greece, Rome, China, and the Americas.